WLZW

-WLZW (98.7 FM) is a commercial radio station in Utica, New York, serving the Utica-Rome radio market.
-The station is owned by Townsquare Media and calls itself Lite 98.7.
+WLZW (98.7 FM) is a commercial radio station licensed to Utica, New York, United States, and serving the Utica-Rome market.
+Owned by Townsquare Media, the station carries an adult contemporary format branded as "Lite 98.7".
 It is part of a cluster with news-talk station WIBX, country-formatted WFRG-FM, classic hits station WODZ-FM, and classic rock-formatted WOUR.

-WLZW broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
-It carries the nationally syndicated Delilah call-in and request show in the evening.